- Make a Donation

 Children are always among the most vulnerable in an emergency.
 Across Liberia, Sierra Leone and Guinea, an estimated 10.3 million children and adolescents under age 18 are directly or indirectly affected.

 Children and their families, whether infected or affected, are being exposed to extreme distress due to loss, family separation, isolation and overall disruption of society.
-Our child protection teams have reported community cohesion is deteriorating due to negative perceptions, rumors and lack of clear information on the outbreak and the response, which are contributing to children's anxieties.
 Confinement to homes, seeing health workers dressed in protective gear and witnessing the suffering of family members are especially frightening to children.
 Stigma and fear within communities further contributes to isolation of children whose families are directly affected by Ebola.

 We are also deeply concerned about children’s access to health care and their nutrition.
 Already weak health systems in Guinea, Liberia and Sierra Leone are collapsing under the strain of the outbreak; the closing of health facilities has left many communities without access to medical care for common, treatable illnesses, immunizations and maternal and reproductive health care.
 As a result, Ebola is reversing considerable gains that had been made in recent years, especially in Liberia, to curb maternal and child deaths.

-School closures are impacting children's education as they lose out on critical months of learning.
-Over 3.5 million children are out of school due to protracted closures.
-History shows us that once a crisis forces children out of school, many children never return and instead become at risk of child labor or other exploitative situations.
+School closures are impacting children’s education as they lose out on critical months of learning.
+UNICEF estimates that more than 4 million children across the affected region will be impacted by school closures as a result of the Ebola outbreak.
+We know from other crises that once children are out of school, many never return and instead become at risk of child labor or other exploitative situations.